AlbertFloydVillanueva-XU/ITCC13_Website/README.md

 *CSS for design
 *JavaScript for scripting and button actions
-*PHP for scripting and processing form submissions *XAMPP for localhost and database
+*PHP for scripting and processing form submissions *XAMPP for the localhost server and database
 *SSL Certificate that is self-signed to the localhost website